Particular/docs.particular.net/nservicebus/upgrades/azure-functions-service-bus-isolated-3to4.md

 ---
-title: Azure Functions (isolated) for Service Bus Upgrade Version 3 to 4
+title: Azure Functions (Isolated Worker) Upgrade Version 3 to 4
-summary: How to upgrade Azure Functions (isolated worker) with Azure Service Bus from version 3 to 5
+summary: How to upgrade Azure Functions (Isolated Worker) with Service Bus from version 3 to 4
-component: ASBFunctions
+component: ASBFunctionsWorker
 reviewed: 2021-12-16
-related:
- - nservicebus/upgrades/7to8
 isUpgradeGuide: true
 upgradeGuideCoreVersions:
  - 7
+ - 8
 ---

 ## Code first API to set connection string